 For severe asthma attacks, call 911 for emergency medical help or go to a hospital right away.
 Doctors will use medicine to quickly open your airways and may also:

-Doctors usually use albuterol for the bronchodilator, but sometimes they combine it with ipratropium as a second bronchodilator.
-If you are having too much trouble breathing to use a nebulizer, doctors may give you a shot of epinephrine, which is a fast-acting bronchodilator.
+Doctors usually use a medicine called albuterol for the bronchodilator, but sometimes they combine it with ipratropium as a second bronchodilator.
+If you're having too much trouble breathing to use a nebulizer, doctors may give you a shot of epinephrine, which is a fast-acting bronchodilator.

 If the asthma attack is very severe, doctors may need to: